 In monopoly, there is no unique relation between market price and quantity supplied.
 There is no distinct supply curve under monopoly.
 Yet when the demand curve shifts to the right (increases) there is a relation between increase in prices and increase in quantity supplied as the following graph shows under the assumption that the demand curve shifts parallel:

 Figure 4 The monopolist produces that output where M.C.=M.R. to maximize profit as it was explained.
-From the graph above you can see the output determined is at the intersection of the M.C. curve (black line-) and the M.R.1, M.R.2, M.R.3 curves.
+From the graph above you can see the output determined is at the intersection of the M.C. curve (black line-) and the M.R.1, M.R.2, M.R.3 curves (dotted lines).
 The monopolist sets the price at which consumers are willing to pay at the determined output the demand curves D1, D2, D3.
 Where the output meets the demand curve we get the price.
 From the above graph you can see that the change in quantity DQ increase is less than the change in price DP (increase).
 The price compared to quantity increases at a larger rate.

 Please see figure 5, below.